Cellular deconvolution: In silico cell-type level resolution

 The advance of single-cell technologies enables the profiling of each individual cell in a sample, which help elucidate the issue of cellular heterogeneity by measuring the proportions of different cells in samples.
 Even though the quality of single cell profiling technologies has been on the rise in recent years, these technologies are still costly, limiting their applications in large populations of samples.
 Single cell technologies such as single cell transcriptomic methods also tend to have higher error rates due to factors such as high dropout events.
 Cellular deconvolution methods provide a robust and cost-effective in silico alternatives for understanding the samples on a cell-type level resolution, by relying on single cell information of only a small subset of cells in the sample, the reference profiles generated by external sources, or even no reference profile at all.

 (Re)analysis of old data

-There are large amounts of old bulk data from studies concerning various diseases and biological conditions.
+There are large amounts of old bulk data, such as microarray, from studies concerning various diseases and biological conditions.
 These datasets could be considered important resources in studying of rare disease, long follow-up studies or samples and tissues that are difficult to extract.
+In addition, this can also improve the statistical power by combining similar datasets.
 Since the biological samples for many of these studies are not available or accessible anymore, reprofiling the data using single cell technologies might not be within the realm of possibilities for many studies.
 Invention of more advanced cellular deconvolution methods gives the opportunity to researchers to come back to old omics studies, reanalyze their datasets, and scrutinize their findings.